yangruixia/Translation-Projects-in-BLCU/README.md

-# Translation-Localization-Direction-
+# Translation (Localization Direction)
-All my projects I have done when I majored in Translation(Localization Direction).
+All my projects I have done when I majored in Translation (Localization Direction) in BLCU.